Marie McMillin: Aviation and parachuting career

 Marie McMillin started her career as a professional parachutist in 1930.
 By 1932, she had gained her private pilots' license.
 McMillin made a name for herself at the National Air Races in Cleveland, Ohio in 1932.
 She participated in the Air Races as a parachutist.
 She climbed into a plane, which rose to 20,800 feet, and jumped.
 Her daughter Geraldine, who was only 4 at the time, was in the plane with her.
 The jump was successful, but recorded as the 'unofficial women's world record'.
 Before McMillin made her jump, the record had belonged to Billie Brown who jumped from an altitude of 18,000 feet.
 There are some articles, talking of her record-breaking jump, that suggest she jumped 28,000 ft.
 Just a few months after McMillin's record jump, she was interviewed by the Courrier-News, a local New Jersey newspaper and stated she was preparing for a 50,000 foot jump.
 The article stated "a special plane will be built for the flight.
 It will have the inventions necessary to combat the stiff atmospheric conditions in higher altitudes".
-The flight never happened, and McMillin's dream of jumping 50,000 feet was never realized.

 For eight years, McMillin was a professional jumper in the Curtis Wright Aerial Circus.

 When asked why she enjoyed being an aviator, McMillin commented: "I like the thrills, and most important of all, I am able to give my daughter a much better living than I was accustomed to when I was young".

 McMillin's last recorded jump before she entered the US Army, was on December 6, 1941.
 At the time, it was her 690th officially recorded jump.